- 1 What Is Aam Panna?

 Add jaggery powder immediately after boiling raw mangoes so that it dissolves properly.
 Once dissolved,add all other spices.

 - Since the raw mangoes are peeled and diced too, therefore, gets boiled in just one whistle.

 - If using a hand blender then mash it immediately after boiling.

-- If using mixer then let the pulp cool down first.
+- If using a mixer then let the pulp cool down first.

-- Grind mint leaves at the time of adding it to the pulp.
+- Grind mint leaves at the time of adding them to the pulp.
 The mint paste turns black if prepared in advance.

 - Adjust the quantity of mint as per your taste.

 - You can store the pulp after adding mint paste, sugar, and spices.
 Store it as it is in the pulp form in the refrigerator and add chilled water at the time of serving.

 - You may simply add 1 or 2 teaspoons Coriander chutney instead of mint paste.

 I hope you have liked this recipe of making one-pot Aam Panna.
 I would love to have your views regarding this.